rust-lang/book/src/ch08-02-strings.md

 combination of three things: Rust's propensity for making sure to expose possible errors, strings being a more complicated data structure than many programmers give them credit for, and UTF-8.
-These things combine in a way that can seem difficult when you're used to other languages.
+These things combine in a way that can seem difficult coming from other languages.

-Before we can dig into those things, we need to talk about what exactly we even mean by the word 'string'.
-Rust-the-language has only one string type: `&str`.
+Before we can dig into those aspects, we need to talk about what exactly we even mean by the word 'string'.
+Rust actually only has one string type in the core language itself: `&str`.
 We talked about these string slices in Chapter 4: they're a reference to some UTF-8 encoded string data stored somewhere else.
-String literals, for example, are stored in the binary output of your program, and are therefore string slices.
+String literals, for example, are stored in the binary output of the program, and are therefore string slices.

-Rust's standard library also provides a type called `String`.
+Rust's standard library is what provides the type called `String`.
 This is a growable, mutable, owned, UTF-8 encoded string type.
 When Rustaceans talk about 'strings' in Rust, they usually mean "`String` and `&str`".
 This chapter is largely about `String`, and these two types are used heavily in Rust's standard